-Silent Road Team talked about their title under development Afterlight, a 2.5D sci-fi symbolic side scroller about mental illness: environment design, shaders, lighting, and more.
+Silent Road Team talked about their title under development Afterlight, a 2.5D sci-fi symbolic side scroller: environment design, shaders, lighting, and more.

 The current Silent Road team has its origins in the fusion of three projects from a business incubator.
 On the one hand, there was Alberto Bodero (Production and business development) and Salvador Martín (Concept art and 2D artist).
 Another of the development teams was Mechanical Lamb integrated by Víctor Franco (Game design and writer), Alberto Prieto (Technical artist and 3D modeling) and Francisco Ruiz (Animation).
 Finally, Pyrestone studio composed of several programmers from which Francisco Sarabia’s development continued.